Search This Blog

 Transfers followed to Whitehead (1939 - Junior) and back to Head Office (1940).

-Northern Bank, Whitehead branch
+Northern bank, Whitehead branch

 On 15th December 1939, Hunter enlisted into the Royal Artillery and was ‘Called up’ on 13th January 1940 as a Gunner.
 Promotion followed to Lance Bombardier, Cadet, 2nd Lieutenant (1942) and Captain with Service Number 224892.